jessiejizhe/YahooFinanceProject/README.md

 Later, I used the models based on the historical data to predict portfolio performance from 2012-12-31 to 2015-3-31.

 Throughout the project, I explored equal allocation, (**EA**) single index model (**SIM**), constant correlation model (**CCM**) and multigroup model (**MM**).

+Specifically, stockPortfolio package in R is used for calculation.